xlashmar/table_chart/README.md

 You can control the display of the chart and the columns used using data attributes on your table and columns.
 Here are the available options:

 #### Chart settings
+morris-type
+: The type of chart: Options include bar, line, donut and area.
+Default is line.

 morris-colors
 : Comma separated list of colors.
 Hex values (including the # symbol) or a default color (red, green, blue, etc...)